shiven01/shiven01/README.md

 </div>

 ## Experience
- - SWE Intern @ Apple
+ - 2x SWE Intern @ Apple
- - Part-Time @ Fulton Accelerated Community Engagement
- - Founder @ SJ Ridge Computing
+ - Research Assistant & ASU Computer Vision Lab

 <!--
 **shiven01/shiven01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.